zeeguu/python-wordstats/wordstats/language_data/t2l/code/README.md

 	-Execute preunzip 'lang'.cwl (e.g: es.cwl)

-You will obtain a .uw file with the dictionnary.
+You will obtain a .wl file with the dictionnary.

+However there will be a script which will do this automatically, but if the result is not what you expect, then you can do it manually.

 2. It is needed to create a new .txt file and copy the dictionary.
 Python does not recognize .uw files.
 After that move the dictionary to the Dictionary folder.